fanpay/kai-custom-app-find-duplicates-url-slug/src/README.md

 To add new features, extend `main.ts` with new functions for configuration, API calls, business logic, or UI rendering as needed.
 Keep related logic grouped and well-commented.

+### New (Slug Search Input)

+The interface now includes a text input where you can type any slug and search for matching pages.
+Press Enter or click "Search Slug".
+This replaces the previous hardcoded test slug.

 ## 🔄 Migration to Modular Architecture

 If you wish to migrate to a modular architecture (as described in the previous version of this README), follow these steps: